-In a retrospective analysis of RCTs in a TIA population, visit-to-visit intra-individual BPV was a risk factor for stroke independent of the mean 'absolute' BP level, and perhaps of greater significance [30].
-Additionally, within-visit systolic BPV, based on casual BP measurements, was correlated with visit-to-visit systolic BPV, but was a weak predictor of future vascular events [30].
-Importantly, in a separate analysis it was demonstrated that BPV is reproducible and independent of confounding factors [42].
-Increased BPV may also be an important predictor of short-term outcome following acute stroke.
-Robinson and colleagues have shown that beat-to-beat systolic BPV was greater in acute stroke compared to controls [43], and that high mean arterial and diastolic beat-to-beat BPV was associated with a worse prognosis [15].
-Furthermore, in a post hoc analysis of the Tinzaparin in Acute Ischaemic Stroke Trial (TAIST), high systolic BPV from 3-6 casual BP readings, taken within 48 hours of symptom onset, was associated with an increase in death or early neurological deterioration at day 10 [44].
-Conversely, a retrospective analysis of nearly 1,000 patients in the Continue or Stop Post-Stroke Antihypertensives Collaborative Study (COSSACS) and Controlling Hypertension and Hypotension Immediately Post Stroke (CHHIPS) trial did not demonstrate a significant association between systolic BPV based on two sets of three casual BP readings within 48 hours of stroke onset and two-week death and dependency [45].
-Overall, a recent meta-analysis reported that increased systolic BPV, measured early from stroke onset, was associated with poor long-term functional outcome [46].
-Furthermore, increased BPV may also relate to post-stroke cognitive outcomes with evidence suggesting an association with signs of cerebrovascular small vessel disease on neuroimaging [47], and deterioration in cognitive test scores [48, 49].
+In a retrospective analysis of RCTs in a transient ischaemic attack (TIA) population, visit-to-visit intraindividual

+BPV was a risk factor for stroke independent of the mean 'absolute' BP level, and perhaps of greater significance.30 Additionally, within-visit systolic BPV, based on casual BP measurements, was correlated with visitto-visit systolic BPV, but was a weak predictor of future vascular events.30 Importantly, in a separate analysis it was demonstrated that BPV is reproducible and independent of confounding factors.
+42 Increased BPV may also be an important predictor of short-term outcome following acute stroke.
+Robinson and colleagues have shown that beat-to-beat systolic BPV was greater in acute stroke compared with controls, 43 and that high mean arterial and diastolic beat-to-beat BPV was associated with a worse prognosis.
+15 Furthermore, in a post hoc analysis of the Tinzaparin in Acute Ischaemic Stroke Trial, high systolic BPV from three to six casual BP readings, taken within 48 hours of symptom onset, was associated with an increase in death or early neurological deterioration at day 10.44 Conversely, a retrospective analysis of nearly 1000 patients in the Continue or Stop Post-Stroke Antihypertensives Collaborative Study and Controlling Hypertension and Hypotension Immediately Post Stroke trial did not demonstrate a significant association between systolic BPV based on two sets of three casual BP readings within 48 hours of stroke onset and 2-week death and dependency.
+45 Overall, a recent meta-analysis reported that increased systolic BPV, measured early from stroke onset, was associated with poor long-term functional outcome.
+46 Furthermore, increased BPV may also relate to poststroke cognitive outcomes with evidence suggesting an association with signs of cerebrovascular small vessel disease on neuroimaging, 47 and deterioration in cognitive test